juhalehtonen/planmill2sheets/README.md

 ## Usage

+Setup a new app that uses Google Sheets API and download the credentials JSON file into `credentials.json`.

-Simply run `python planmill2sheets.py` and you're done.
+Then run `python planmill2sheets.py` and you're done.
+You might need to authorize yourself to Google once before.